BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 Name of the loss function to use for the training of the model.
 It can be a name from
 `tf.keras.losses <https://www.tensorflow.org/api_docs/python/tf/keras/losses>`__
-library or a custom function which can be defined by the user.
+library or a custom function that can be defined by the user.

 .. code-block:: yaml